disneystreaming/neutrino/README.md

 ## Multiple dependency graphs in a single job

-In most cases, we only need a single dependency graph in a spark job, but if there is any necessity to separate the dependencies between different logic, the neutrino also provides a way to create separate graphs.
+In most cases, we only need a single dependency graph in a spark job, but if there is any necessity to separate the dependencies between to different graphs, the neutrino also provides a way to do that.
 All you need to do is to provide a different name for each graph.
-The name for the default graph is "default".
+The name for the default graph is "\_\_default\_\_".

 Here is an example